 This program only supports nonfiction.
-Your documentation of sources should make clear how you know what you are telling your reader.
+Your documentation of sources should be thorough enough to demonstrate how you know what you are telling your reader.

 If, for example, you are writing a biography, you must be careful to make clear when you are speculating about what your subject saw, heard, or thought at particular moments, and to avoid introducing detail that has no firm basis in the historical record.
-For additional information on documentation, see the instructions for the "Final product and dissemination" section of the project narrative.
-The Endowment has a research misconduct policy addressing fabrication of data and plagiarism.
+NEH has a research misconduct policy addressing fabrication of data and plagiarism.